postmodern/spidr/README.txt

       end
     end

-* Skip the processing of a Page:
+* Skip the processing of a page:

     Spidr.host('sketchy.content.com') do |spider|
       spider.every_page do |page|